rit3sh-x/RISC-V-Assembler/README.md

 ## Authors
 - **Ritesh Kumar**
   Entry No: 2023CSB1153
-  Ritesh is a computer science student with a keen interest in computer architecture and low-level programming.
-He is responsible for the overall project management and integration of various components.
+  Ritesh is responsible for the overall project management and integration of various components.

 - **Ruhaan Choudhary**
   Entry No: 2023CSB1156